wmacmillan/srs-bzns/data-product-company.md

 Data -> Information -> Knowledge -> Action -> Results

 A data product company takes data and transforms the data into information.
 The information should be presented in such a way that it easily produces knowledge for the user.^[An AI-product company, by comparison, takes data and produces actions.
 An AI system creates a closed-loop system where results are measured and fed back into the system as data.]
-The goal of a data product company is to efficiently move from data to the conditions for knowledge acquition in the user base, which is synonomous with clients.^[N.b.
-For a firm like Facebook, the user base and client base are not the same.
-Facebook clients are advitisers, and the users are human chattel.]
+The goal of a data product company is to efficiently move from data to the conditions for knowledge acquition in the user base, which is synonomous with clients.<sup id="a1">[1](#f1)</sup>

 A data product is a combination of three elements:

 1. Data Processing
 2. User Interface
-3. Data Curation^[Absent this third element, a company is a data _storage_ company and not a data _product_ company.]
+3. Data Curation<sup id="a1">[2](#f1)</sup>

 ## Definitions